s0rta/revengate-new/roadmap.md

 - [ ] closable doors
 - [ ] locked doors
 - [ ] auto-pan to hero when he gets close to the egde of the screen
+- [ ] VFX: edge of water reflections